olajohn-ajiboye/blog/content/post/most-of-the-es6-you-need-get-started-really-well-with-react.md

 * **Importing a module with a default member**

-You import the default member by giving it a name of your choice. .............more
+When you import a default export , you simply use the ``import`` keyword to import the module like we've been doing.
+The only major difference is that you could call the import whatever name you wish.
+For example:
+{{< highlight jsm "linenostart=1" >}}
+//  myModules.js

+ export const moduleConst = {title: "I am a module comment"}

+ export const addNumberInArray = (array) => array.reduce((a, b) => a + b);

+ export default const findArrayAverage = (array) => array.reduce((a, b) => a + b / array.length)

+//  app.js

+// all the below 3 will be referencing the `findArrayAverage` module since it is the only default export in myModules.js import abrcadabra from  './myModules.js' import someMagic from './myModules.js' import findArrayAverage from './myModules.js'

+{{< /highlight >}}

 * **Using imported module.**

-A quick look at how to actually use the module we have imported.
-Remember, the main puporse of a module is to have a re-usable piece of code.The piece of code exposes an API to us that we can then use without having to ever understand the implementatin details of the code itself.
-Let's start with the simple examples from `myModule`.
-Let's assume you have to calculate the average/sum of an array many times within your code.You could simply import ``myModule.js`` to do that wherever you need to perform the operation.Let's pretend these are even more complex algorthimic compuations and you do not or cannot write the fucntions yourself.
+Remember, the main puporse of a module is to have a re-usable piece of code.The piece of code exposes an API to us that we can then use without having to ever understand the implementation details of the code itself.
+Let's start with the simple examples from `myModules`.
+Let's assume you have to calculate the average/sum of an array many times within your code.You could simply import ``myModules.js`` to perform the operation.Let's pretend these are even more complex algorthimic compuations and you do not want to or cannot write the functions yourself.
 You can simply import the module and use them in your code like so:

 {{< highlight jsm "linenostart=1" >}}
 //app.js
-import {addNumberInArray, findArrayAverage } from 'myModule.js'
+import {addNumberInArray, findArrayAverage } from './myModules.js'

-// I need to calculate sum of an array using the addNumberInArray function from 'myModule.js'.
+// I need to calculate sum of an array using the addNumberInArray function from './myModules.js'.
 // Simply pass the array to the function like so: addNumberInArray([1,2,3,4,5]) //> returns the sum whhich is 15

-// I need to calculate average of an array using the findArrayAverage function from 'myModule.js'.
+// I need to calculate average of an array using the findArrayAverage function from './myModules.js'.
 // Simply pass the array to the function like so: findArrayAverage([1,2,3,4,5]) //> returns the sum which is 3.8
 {{< /highlight >}}

 Let's look at more interesting example from react-router-dom.

-We have imported `React` from ***react*** libarary.
+We imported `React` from ***react*** libarary.
 Then imported `BrowserRouter` , `Route`, and `Link` from `react-router-dom`.

 > **Note:** ***`BrowserRouter` has been imported with an alias `Router`, this is much shorter to reference throughout the code than the longer `BrowserRouter`.***